scottgamer/advanced-react-typescript/jbook/README.md

 }
 ```

-- actions: define the action type and the payload to then dispatch an action
+- actions: define the action type and the payload to be dispatched

 ```typescript
 import { ActionType } from "../action-types";